 Financial Help for Single Parents

 During COVID-19, the CARES act provided a $1,200 stimulus check to all Americans that met income eligibility.
-Beyond these circumstances, state and federal programs exist to provide financial help for single parents in low-income situations.
+Beyond these circumstances, state and federal programs exist to provide financial help for single parents in low-income situations, including programs to help pay for pets.
 Available funds vary by state and program, determined by the grant amount.

 Temporary Assistance for Needy Families (TANF)